liefery-it-legacy/blog/_posts/2018-12-01-nicole-interview.md

 **Nicole:** In El Salvador, programming is not a common choice of study and is not considered to be a successful career path.
 There is little support from parents, teachers, and society compared to traditional professions.
 Even though I have always had a passion for science and mathematical logic, I wrongly believed that computers and programming were definitely not interesting or "cool".
 I was truly convinced that programming was a world exclusively for men and had no space for me in it.

 When I started traveling and discovering different cultures, societies, and mindsets, I also found myself being more curious about what programming can create.
 I had different ideas about what I wanted to develop, however I didn’t have the knowledge or courage to do so.
 I felt frustrated and limited.
-Finally, in Berlin, I took the courage to explore my curiosity for programming and started talking about it with different friends who are involved in the coding community, I found huge support and reassurance that programming is not just for men, nor solely for those with a computer science degree.
+Finally, in Berlin, I took the courage to explore my curiosity for programming and started talking about it with different friends who are involved in the coding community.
+I found huge support and reassurance that programming is not just for men, nor solely for those with a computer science degree.
 I then started to learn from different online sources, such as The Odin Project, Codecademy, and free code camp.
 Over time, I realized I was really enjoying programming and wanted to learn it officially.
 Over the next few months I continued learning online and I also started to build a website from scratch.
 The more time I spend improving my programming skills, the more passionate I become about it.

 In conclusion I learned to program because I had many ideas I wanted to implement and bring to life, but couldn't.
 That was my first motivation, but after I started to learn more and code more, it became extremely fun.